orbitdb/field-manual/01 Tutorial/01_Basics.md

 <script src="https://www.unpkg.com/orbit-db/src/OrbitDB.js"></script>
 ```

+You will now have global `Ipfs` and `OrbitDB` objects available to you.

 > **Note:** There are other ways to get this code, including building it yourself.
 We detail these in Part 3.

 ## Standing up IPFS and OrbitDB